The Wisconsin Explorer Program is a parent-child discovery program in Wisconsin state parks and forests.

-Wisconsin Explorer books are available at most state parks, forests, and recreation areas.
-In addition, several trails also have books.
-To preview or download a book, select the cover that matches the age of your child.
+Wisconsin Explorer books are available at most state parks, forests and recreation areas.
+The program is designed and funded for each child to complete one booklet and earn one patch each year.
+To preview or download a booklet, select the cover that matches the age of your child.

 |Booklet for ages 3-5||Booklet for ages 6-8||Booklet for ages 9 and up|

 Request a Patch